rakkyo150/BeatSaber-SaberTailor/readme.md

 # Beat Saber - Saber Tailor

 Tweak things about your sabers, including grip position/angle, saber length and trail length!
 Original mod by Ruu.
+Current features include:

+- Change the position and angle of your saber relative to your controller (independently for left/right saber)
+- Change the position of your saber relative to the world (independently for left/right saber)
+- Import/Export your current game settings into/from SaberTailor
+- Scale the length and width of your saber
+  -  optional including the hitbox (enabling this option will disable score submission)
+- Enable/Disable saber trail and trail whitestep
+- Change trail length
+- Profile support (save to/load from different profiles files)

 ## Note on updates from SaberTailor older than v2.0.0!